ivop/pokeysynth/README.md

 The volume of a note is determined by the following parameters in this order:

-* Volume from envelope
+* Volume is read from envelope table
-* Overdrive Compensation, multiply by (ODC/15)
+* Overdrive Compensation, multiply by (value/15)
-* MIDI CC7 Volume as factor, multiply by (CC7 value/127)
+* MIDI CC7 Volume, multiply by (CC7 value/127)
 * Note On Velocity, multiply by (velocity value/127)
 * If it's a filtered instrument and it's the detuned channel, apply Filter Detune Volume percentage